 The DSAE CEB includes experts who oversee the conference to ensure that the idea of the conference is followed and provide advice and troubleshoot where necessary.
 The role of the members of the DSAE CEB is to provide input based on their direct experience of the topic on disability, arts and education.
 DSAE CEB supports all work around disability studies, arts and education, ensuring that the work continues, that there will be publications, events and that especially the international congresses continues.
 Please, contact the coordinator if you are interested to organize an international DSAE congress: email@example.com

-The members of the organizing committee are: Lauren Stichter (conference chair), Mira Tavin-Kallio, Amanda Newman-Godfrey, Rhoda Bernard, Jeremy Johnson, Juli Dorff, Veronica Hicks-Daley, Jenna Gabriel, Elizabeth Clay and Samantha Varian.
+The members of the organizing committee are: Lauren Stichter (conference chair), Mira Tavin-Kallio, Alice Wexler, Amanda Newman-Godfrey, Rhoda Bernard, Jeremy Johnson, Juli Dorff, Veronica Hicks-Daley, Jenna Gabriel, Elizabeth Clay, Samantha Varian, Alexandra DAmico and Chandler Israel.

 While this international event is not sponsored by The National Art Education Association (United States), the conference was founded and continues to collaborate with members of the NAEA Disability Studies, Arts and Education interest group.
 New partners this year include members of the NAEA Special Needs in Art Education interest group.

 About the NAEA Disability Studies, Arts and Education Interest Group (DSAE)

 The NAEA Disability Studies, Arts and Education interest group was founded in 2017.